 Common Hand Injuries and How to Avoid Them

 We use our hands all the time.
 That’s why hand injuries happen so often.
-While some injuries are not always avoidable, understanding the types and causes can help prevent them in the future.
+While not always avoidable, understanding the types and causes of common hand injuries may help you avoid them in the future.

 The most common hand injuries we see are of the fingertips.
 They are severed by table saws and circular saws, caught in doors and treadmills, squashed at work, mangled in lawn mowers and snow blowers, stepped on during sports, infected when hangnails are nibbled, and when they are scraped on garage floors or pierced by dirty fishhooks.